qcodespp/qcodespp/README.rst

 QCoDeS is a Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium.
-It contains a huge range of drivers for communicating with instruments, and a flexible - but complex - database-based method for collecting data.
+It contains a huge range of drivers for communicating with instruments, and a flexible - but complex - database-based method for collecting data and running measurement loops.
 See https://qcodes.github.io/ for more info.

-This package, qcodes++ (aka qcodesplusplus or qcpp), is designed to make using qcodes as user friendly as possible.
-Qcodes++ uses the simple text-based data set and easy definition of loops once used in qcodes.
+This package, qcodes++ (aka qcodesplusplus or qcpp), provides user friendly frontend to the solid backend of qcodes.
+Qcodes++ uses a text-based data set and a simple yet powerful method for taking data and running measurement loops.
 It also has far superior live plotting and introduces other features to streamline data acquisition. qcodes++ is recommended when user friendliness is paramount.

 All features of qcodes are preserved in a qcodes++ installation.
-Even those features that qcodes++ does not rely on can be used seamlessly alongside.
+Even those features that qcodes++ does not rely on can be used seamlessly within the same notebook/environment.

 QCoDeS and qcodes++ are compatible with Python 3.5+.
 It is primarily intended for use from Jupyter notebooks and jupyter lab, but can also be used from Spyder, traditional terminal-based